COVID-19 Safety Precautions: Find the Latest Visitor and Mask Policies. Learn More

 Craniopharyngiomas Treatment Information

-Craniopharyngiomas are benign tumors that most commonly occur in children ages 5 to 14.
-However, adults over the age of 50 are also at risk.
+Craniopharyngiomas are benign (non-cancerous) tumors that most commonly occur in children and older adults.
 These tumors grow near the pituitary gland and hypothalamus, two structures of the brain that control the production and release of hormones.
 While craniopharyngiomas are benign and cannot spread to other parts of the body, these tumors can affect the function of the pituitary gland and other nearby structures of the brain, such as the optic nerve, as they grow.
-This is why surgery to remove the tumor is often the recommended course of action, followed by radiation therapy.

 Symptoms of craniopharyngiomas

 Many times, patients won’t report symptoms of craniopharyngiomas until the tumor has grown large enough to increase pressure on the brain, most specifically on the pituitary gland and optic nerve.
+Compression of the optic nerves, which are responsible for vision, can cause visual disturbances and gradual vision loss.
 Some of the most common symptoms include: